FilipposSevastakis/ATDB_Project_2023-24/README.md

 ## 🎯 Objectives:
 1. Successful installation, configuration and management of distributed systems (namely Apache Spark and Apache Hadoop, with Spark being executed on top of Hadoop's resource manager, YARN).
-2. Use and comparison of Spark's APIs and of their configurations when querying (large volumes of) data.
+2. Use and comparison of Spark's APIs and their configurations when querying (large volumes of) data.

 ## :page_facing_up: Description: Data-sets and Queries:
 ### Data-sets: